Curious About Green Banking?

 B Corporation Certification

-The most socially responsible banks on the planet are B Corp certified, meaning they meet the highest public transparency and social and environmental performance standards.
+Almost every socially responsible and sustainable bank on the planet is B Corp certified.
+Such banks meet the highest public transparency and social and environmental performance standards.
 A B Corp certified bank takes a leading role in driving social change in the communities they serve, while also investing in businesses working to build a more inclusive and sustainable economy.

 When you open a bank account with a B Corp certified bank, you’re likely to receive financial services and products that are transparent and fair.